Goa, the #innsider’s way

 Hire a Bike, Hit the Beaches

 There are at least 20 beaches along Goa’s coastal strip.
-Take time out from the more popular beaches such as Baga and Calangute and Candolim, hire a moped and take time out to explore the less touristy, more unspoilt beache:
+Take time out from the more popular beaches such as Baga and Calangute and Candolim, hire a moped and take time out to explore the less touristy, more unspoiled beaches:

 Mandrem is a bolt-hole for the cool marketing kids from India’s cities – Jade Jagger runs a beach boutique shop here.

 Grandmother’s Hole is a beach accessible through a hole in the fort walls of Fortaleza Santa Catarina in the Goan city of Vasco de Gama.
-Its name is taken from local folklore which said that a grandmother used to sit at the hole waiting for her son to come back from the sea.
+Its name is taken from local folklore, where it’s said a grandmother used to sit at the hole waiting for her son to come back from sea.

 Less Wild-er Life

-On an evening and into the dawn-breaking hours, Goa has lively reputation, but it also has plenty of natural wildlife, too.
-On the beaches it’s common to see cows relaxing or a troupe of macaque monkeys frolicking (visit the Tree House monkey rescue center), you can also see dolphins basking in the shallow waters (try Butterfly Beach) or watch turtles hatching (there’s a turtle conservation program on the beach at Morjim).
+On an evening and into dawn, Goa has lively reputation.
+But it also has plenty of natural wildlife too.
+On the beaches it’s common to see cows relaxing, or a troupe of macaque monkeys frolicking.
+You can also see dolphins basking in the shallow waters. (try Butterfly Beach) Or even watch turtles hatching (there’s a turtle conservation program on the beach at Morjim).

-Deeper inland, in Goa’s forests, you’ll find a cornucopia of animals including leopards, deer, Indian bison, the sloth bear, the slender loris, wild boar and mongoose.
-You’ll also find 23 types of snake and, although most are non-venomous, beware the likes of the king cobra, Russell’s viper and bamboo pit viper.
+Deeper inland, in Goa’s forests, you’ll find a cornucopia of animals.
+Leopards, deer, Indian bison, the sloth bear, the slender loris, wild boar and mongoose.
+You’ll also find (if you want to find them) 23 types of snake!
+Although most are non-venomous, beware the likes of the king cobra, Russell’s viper and bamboo pit viper.

 The cost of living in Goa is low, making shopping a popular and fruitful past-time for visitors.
 Like many off-the-beaten-track destinations you can pick up good quality curios, antiques and handicrafts from independent shops.
 However, Goa’s famous flea markets, many taking places on and around the region’s beaches, are a real tourist draw.

 The weekly flea market by the beach at Anjuna is probably Goa’s best known.
-Taking place on Wednesdays from mid-morning until sun-down, it has stalls from both locals and ex-pats, so there’s a mix of the usual tourist tat (cheap t-shirts, CDs and the like), but also good quality gifts including locally-crafted ornaments, clothes and jewellery, as well teas and spices.
+It takes place on Wednesdays from mid-morning until sun-down.
+It has stalls for both locals and ex-pats.
+So there’s a mix of tourist items, AND good quality gifts including locally-crafted ornaments, clothes and jewelry, teas and spices.

-Once your shopping is complete, reward your haggling endeavors with a drink at one of the adjacent beach bars and watch the sun slip over the horizon.
+Once your shopping is complete, reward your haggling endeavors with a drink at one of the adjacent beach bars.
+There, you can watch the sun slip over the horizon.

 Where to stay

-Located on the popular Candolim and Calangute beach avenue, Phoenix Park Inn Resort is just a 45-minute drive from Dabolim Airport and a 30-minute drive from the railway station.
+Located on the popular Candolim and Calangute beach avenue, Park Inn by Radisson Goa Candolim is just a 45-minute drive from Dabolim Airport and a 30-minute drive from the railway station.
 It has two restaurants: Chapora offers authentic Goan cuisine; Sal has alfresco dining.
 From October to May, guests can also enjoy the Colval barbecue.